iVantional/Mango/README.md

 This project will be full public in 2024.<br>

 ## License
-ForestPlug is licensed under the permissive MIT license.
+Mango is licensed under the permissive MIT license.
 Please see [`LICENSE.txt`](https://github.com/iVantional/Mango/blob/master/LICENSE.txt) for more information.